archaeron/Parsifal/README.md

 ### parse

-Apply a String to a parser
+Apply a parser to a string.

 ```haskell
 parse :: (Parser, String) -> Result